awwad/uptane/README.md

 ```

 Note, both the image and director repositories have been compromised.
 As a
-result, unfortuantely, in an attack of this kind Secondary would install this
+result, unfortunately, in an attack of this kind Secondary would install this
 malicious firmware.img, which neither the Primary nor the
 Secondary have any way of knowing is malicious, since every necessary key has
 signed metadata for that image.